dvll13/exercise/_notes/js.md

 <br/><br/>

-## async/await
+## async / await

 An async function is a function declared with the async keyword, and the await keyword is permitted within it.
-The async and await keywords enable asynchronous, **promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains**.
+The `async` and `await` keywords enable asynchronous, **promise-based behavior to be written in a cleaner style, similar to synchronous code, avoiding the need to explicitly configure promise chains**.

 > Produced to **consume** promises instead of creating them